hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,065 km (2735 nm)

 ##### 0230
 Finally seeing the wind turn a little more towards the north, permiting us to do go east.
 We need to keep heading that way to catch some of that sweet Pacific High breeze!
-The wind we've got is from a passing low, as usual, and won't last, but at this point we'll take what we can get.
+The only wind that we got comes from a passing low, and won't last, but we'll take what we can get.

-We're steering from inside, as it is getting colder.
-Devine found a sweet spot with ropes that permits us to do little to no steering tonight.
+It's getting colder, so we're steering from inside.
+Devine fiddled with ropes and found an arrangement that will let Pino steer itself tonight.

 ##### 5h30
-Pino is bashing to weather.
+Pino is now bashing to weather.
 The waves aren't too crazy, but I worry about them still.
 Pino's bow slams into the sea every now and then, and I can hear the anchor rattling.
 I hope I tied it down well this time, as retrieving it now would be dangerous.
 We are pointing east right now.
 I never thought we'd have to chase lows to get wind.
 Walking inside is difficult, we have to move carefully.
 Going to the bathroom is an interesting experience when bashing, since ours is located at the bow.
 It's hard to focus on our business when we struggle to keep our butts down and bodies straight.

 ##### 6h00
 We saw a cargo ship named Scorpion on AIS.
 It is 7 km (4 nm) south of us.
 A rare occurrence.
 We've got an alarm set for ships that come near, it only rang twice so far while on the open sea.
 Last time it rang, there was a trawler passing south, near enough that we could make out its faint outline in distance, and we could hear its engine too.
 Otherwise, there is no one within 89 km (48 nm) of us.
 Land is much further than this.
 We'll be passing the western tip of the Aleutians soon, the more miles we put between the opening to the Bering Sea and us the better.
 We were pointing to it for the better part of yesterday, and it was scaring the shit out of me.